-Your sales people are keenly aware of any barriers to conversion, while your account managers know the pain points your existing clients experience.
-This is valuable knowledge for you, and your content should speak directly to the issues being experienced by your clients and prospects.
+Your salespeople are keenly aware of any barriers to conversion.
+Your account managers know the pain points your clients experience.
+So use this knowledge to create content that addresses these issues.

 Before diving into a conversation, consider that sales and marketing may be speaking different languages.
-If you want to communicate clearly and ensure that sales goals are being addressed, learn what's important to your sales team and use terminology that conveys a sense of understanding and collaboration, rather than trying to get them to buy into content.
-Here's a post with some tips.
+Learn what’s important to your sales team so you can communicate clearly and address your sales goals.
+Use terminology that conveys a sense of understanding and collaboration.
+Don’t try to get them to buy into content.
+Here’s a post with some tips.